Only a fraction of the true stories in this book were seen in the 1953 episode of the This Is Your Life television series with Ralph Edwards.

 Movie participation is now invited.

 MARCH 2015 UPDATE: Additional research into Mafia activities in Sicily affecting Salvatore's father, and all Sicilians, has completed.
 A handful of other sectional revisions are in progress.
-The draft now exceeds 675 pages although editing is expected to reduce it somewhat.
-Since the count does not include all graphics and photos, the final page count is still likely to be close to 700 pages (paperback format).
+The draft now exceeds 675 pages without graphics.
+Editing is expected to reduce that somewhat.

 FEBRUARY 2015 UPDATE: Beginning in the 19th century, and continuing into the 20th century, Salvatore's father, a Sicilian aristocrat, or his tenants, may have been forced to pay protection money to the Mafia in Sicily so that his extensive agricultural crops and holdings would not be stolen or destroyed.
 Most other growers around Palermo were also forced to pay.
 Salvatore's father owned multiple businesses and was a fine sculptor himself.
 He passed on his talent to both his son and his nephews.
 The draft now exceeds 665 pages.